Skip to contents

 url = {https://ropengov.github.io/giscoR/},

-abstract = {Tools to download data from the GISCO (Geographic Information System of the Commission) Eurostat database <https://ec.europa.eu/eurostat/web/gisco>.
-Global and European map data available.
-This package is in no way officially related to or endorsed by Eurostat.},
+abstract = {Tools to download global and European spatial data from the Eurostat GISCO (Geographic Information System of the Commission) data distribution <https://ec.europa.eu/eurostat/web/gisco>.
+The package provides helpers for country boundaries, NUTS regions, administrative units, statistical units, transport networks, basic service locations and other GISCO datasets.
+This package is not officially related to or endorsed by Eurostat.},

 }